Incorporating Literals into Knowledge Graph Embeddings: Results

 \subsection{Nearest Neighbor Analysis}

-We qualitatively inspected the nearest neighbors of some entities in the latent space learned by DistMult and the latent space of DistMult+LiteralE in Table~\ref{tab:nearest_neighbor}.
+For a further qualitative investigation, we present the nearest neighbors of some entities in the space of literals, the latent space learned by (i) DistMult, (ii) KBLN, (iii) MTKGNN, and (iv) DisMult-LiteralE in Table~\ref{tab:nearest_neighbor}.\footnote{The base model for all of these methods is DistMult.}

-In DistMult, geographical entities such as \texttt{Europe} and \texttt{Philippines} are close to other entities with the same type.
-However, these neighboring entities are not intuitive, e.g. \texttt{Europe} is close to \texttt{North America} and \texttt{Carribean}, whereas \texttt{Philippines} is close to \texttt{Greece} and \texttt{Norway}.
-When we also consider literals information in DistMult+LiteralE (bold font), these nearest neighbors become more intuitive, i.e. they consist of entities geographically close to each others.
-Furthermore when comparing the nearest neighbors of entities of type \texttt{person}, we observed that the nearest neighbors found by LiteralE are qualitatively better.
-As shown in Table~\ref{tab:nearest_neighbor}, with LiteralE, the entity \texttt{Roger Federer} is close to other professional sport players, whereas in vanilla DistMult, it is also close to unrelated entities such as \texttt{Mountaineering} and \texttt{Jockey}.
+In the embedding space of DistMult, geographical entities such as \texttt{North America} and \texttt{Philippines} are close to other entities of the same type.
+However, these neighboring entities are not intuitive, e.g.~\texttt{North America} is close to \texttt{Pyrenees}, whereas \texttt{Philippines} is close to \texttt{Peru} and \texttt{Kuwait}.
+When we inspected the embedding space of DistMult-LiteralE that also takes literals information into account, these nearest neighbors (shown in bold font in Table~\ref{tab:nearest_neighbor}) become more intuitive, i.e~they consist of entities geographically close to each others.
+Furthermore, we found that DistMult-LiteralE's embeddings show clear qualitative advantage compared to that of vanilla DistMult also for entities from other types, e.g. comparing the nearest neighbors of \texttt{Roman Republic} which is of type `empire'.
+In contrast, KBLN's embeddings tend to be close to the embeddings of unrelated entities: both \texttt{North America} and \texttt{Philippines} are close to the entities \texttt{House of Romanov}, \texttt{House of Hanover}, and \texttt{House of Stuart}, while \texttt{Roman Republic} is close to \texttt{Retinol}.
+Similarly, the embeddings of MTKGNN are also close to the embedding of unrelated entities, e.g., \texttt{North America} is close to \texttt{Pyrenees} and \texttt{Roman Repulic} is close to \texttt{North Island}.
+This findings demonstrates the advantage of incorporating literals on the embedding level (as done by LiterelE) over incorporating them at the score or loss function (as done by KBLN and MTKGNN, respectively).